Low-carb coconut flour pancakes are delicious easy, healthy fluffy keto pancakes made with coconut flour, 100% grain-free and dairy-free.

-One bowl blender recipe
+One-bowl blender recipe

-Fluffy pancakes: use a non stick crepe pan or griddle
+Fluffy pancakes: use a non-stick crepe pan or griddle

-To make my pancakes extra fluffy without using any dairy I use apple cider vinegar, almond milk and baking soda.
+To make my pancakes extra fluffy without using any dairy, I use apple cider vinegar, almond milk, and baking soda.
 All together it gives a delicious fluffy coconut flour pancake texture without using any cream cheese or banana.

 I usually don’t sweeten my pancake batter.
 I simply add vanilla extract and add the sweet toppings on top.

-Sugar free toppings that I recommend are :
+Sugar-free toppings that I recommend are :

 - Unsweetened almond butter or peanut butter,

-- Combo of berries like raspberries, strawberries and blueberries, unsweetened
+- Combo of berries like raspberries, strawberries, and blueberries, unsweetened

-- Unsweetened shredded coconut or coconut chips – I like to toast mine in a frying pan for few minutes to add extra flavor
+- Unsweetened shredded coconut or coconut chips – I like to toast mine in a frying pan for a few minutes to add extra flavor

 - Cinnamon – sprinkle some cinnamon add a naturally sweet flavor